Also known as: Mario Story (JP), Zhǐpiàn Mǎlìōu (CN)

 A winged version of the Dark Koopa enemy that was just never used.
-However, this enemy would later go on to be used in the game`s sequel.
+However, this enemy would later go on to be used in the game's sequel.
 They too can be fought with GameShark codes.
 Their attacks are basically the regular Paratroopa's attacks sped up.
 If jumped on, they lose their wings and become Dark Koopas.
-Goombario has a tattle for it as well:
+Goombario has a tattle for them as well:

 This is a D. Paratroopa.
 D. Paratroopas are Para- troopas who live in the Toad Town Tunnels.